Tuesday, June 23, 2026

 BrowseSafe: Understanding and Preventing Prompt Injection Within AI Browser Agents [paper]

-Kaiyuan Zhang, Purdue
+Kaiyuan Zhang, Perplexity AI and Purdue University

 4:30pm